 Indeed the scenery here is so dramatic that it has been used as backdrop by numerous film makers.
 Just last year Pedro Almódovar released his latest film, Broken Embraces.
 Which stars Penelope Cruz and which was shot on location around the island.
 Whilst science fiction classics such as One Million Years BC and Journey To the Centre of the Earth were also filmed at The Fire Mountains.

 Tourism is concentrated in the three main resorts of Playa Blanca, Puerto del Carmen and Costa Teguise.
-Which is where visitors will also find the bulk of the best Lanzarote villas and hotels and apartments for rent.
+This is where visitors will also find the bulk of the best Lanzarote villas and hotels and apartments for rent.
 Rural tourism is also growing in popularity as more and more visitors seek to connect with the 'real Lanzarote.

 As well as the volcanic region and 90 plus breathtaking beaches Lanzarote is also home to the many creations of the locally born artist, César Manrique.
 Who not only campaigned for the controlled development of tourism on the island but also created ecologically friendly attractions that work with the volcanic terrain.
 Such as the Jameos del Agua, Mirador del Rio and Jardin de Cactus.

 Manrique´s work and Lanzarote´s delicate volcanic terrain was placed under UNSECO protection in 1994.
 The first island in the world to enjoy such status.
+You can explore this volcanic scenery in the Timanfaya National Park whose entrance is near to the village of Yaiza.

-Map of Lanzarote and places nearby
+Map of Lanzarote and places to visit

 Lanzarote places to visit